 Windows With Between the Glass Blinds – I really felt like I needed to mention this just for completeness even though most people are not going to go to this extreme but if you do need new windows in your house it is definitely an option.

 Spray-On Frosted Glass – A lot cheaper than replacing your windows or even your blinds.
 Spray on frosted glass is super easy to apply and can be removed quickly with a razor blade.
-Which brings me to the one down side to this product and that is it will scratch easy so if your dog has a habit of scratching on things these might not be your best bet.
+Which brings me to the one down side to this product and that is it will scratch easy so if your four legged friend has a habit of scratching on things these might not be your best bet.

 Indoor Shutters – Now if you’re looking for something extremely durable the indoor window shutter might be what you’re answer.
-Usually made of wood about the only thing that can happen to this type of window cover is that it might get scratched up if your dog is really wanting to look out the window.
-Other than that most times shutters fit inside the window frame and can even be locked so chances are your dog will not be able to chew on them or even open them.
+Usually made of wood about the only thing that can happen to this type of window cover is that it might get scratched up if your pup is really wanting to look out the window.
+Other than that most times shutters fit inside the window frame and can even be locked so chances are they will not be able to chew on them or even open them.

-One other option you have is to try and train your dog not to jump on or even touch the windows.
-One way of doing this is by having someone that the dog doesn’t know walk past while you’re inside with the dog.
-Show the dog what you are wanting and when it does good give it a treat.
-This approach might be a little time consuming but it eliminates the the need for finding dog proof blinds and in the end will keep you happy and your dog out of trouble.
+One other option you have is to try and train him/her not to jump on or even touch the windows.
+One way of doing this is by having someone that the dog doesn’t know walk past while you’re inside.
+Show the pup what you are wanting and when it does good give them a treat.
+This approach might be a little time consuming but it eliminates the the need for special window treatments and in the end will keep you happy and your dog out of trouble.
 Or you could not worry about any of the above and just leave the blinds up high enough that the dogs and other pets can reach them.
 In the end it’s your call.